 The Incredible Hulk is an important film.
 In quality, it’s closer to Fantastic Four: Rise of the Silver Surfer than it is Iron Man, and it marks the last time that Marvel made an objectively bad superhero film.

-While the CGI is an obvious black mark against the film, it’s not everything.
+While the overuse of poor-quality CGI is an obvious black mark against the film, it’s not everything.
 The overall story was good, albeit with a few small holes and jarringly unexplained jumps in location, but the people bringing it to life – i.e. the actors – failed spectacularly in the doing.

 It’s not entirely on the actors, though.
 The film’s dialogue was poorly scripted, and it all came out sounding incredibly wooden, which in turn makes all of the actors seem lazy when they were likely just entirely disillusioned by the whole process.
 It doesn’t seem that any one of them believed that they were making a good film, and were all simply there for that fat Marvel paycheck.